GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 ## Efficient Trust Farming

-- After promoting to Bronze Grade and defeating Helmut and Melgina or Octoranus if the bondmate candidate did not receive the flaming-heart icon, then your next step is to do trust farming until it procs.
+- Trust farming is the last step.
+It is done after promoting to Bronze Grade and defeating both GWOs if the stat bondmate did not receive the flaming-heart.
-- Note that this guide is built around using Nameless units.
+- This guide is built around using Nameless units.
 If you opt for General or Legendary units, then this process can take 2-4x as long depending on your MC's alignment.

 ??? note "How to Build Trust"